Drinking Water Violations

 Indicator of the presence of health-related drinking water violations.
 'Yes' indicates the presence of a violation, 'No' indicates no violation.
+The 2023 County Health Rankings used data from 2021 for this measure.

 Key Measure Methods

-Drinking Water Violations is an Indicator
+Drinking Water Violations is an indicator

 Drinking Water Violations has only two values: Yes and No. A “Yes” indicates that at least one community water system in the county received at least one health-based violation during the specified time frame.
 A “No” indicates that there were no health-based drinking water violations in any community drinking water system in the county.

-The Method for Calculating Drinking Water Violations has Changed
+The method for calculating Drinking Water Violations has changed

 In 2018, the County Health Rankings updated the data source to the Safe Drinking Water Information System Federal Reports Advanced Search.
 Beginning in 2016, the County Health Rankings reported the Drinking Water Violations as a Yes/No variable that indicates the presence or lack of a violation in any community water system.
 Previously, this measure indicated an estimate of the percentage of the county population impacted by any health-based drinking water violations throughout the year.
 However, we were advised by local agencies that it is difficult to determine the exact population impacted by any specific violation, as water systems have water system partnerships with other jurisdictions.